 All displays include speakers and the appropriate cables to connect to your own device (the library does not provide laptops) for audio as well as video.
 Central Library's wireless Internet access is available throughout the space, but there is also a data jack in each room.

 Certain file types are playable or viewable on the flatscreens (although not on the SMART Board in Room 4) directly from USB flash drives: .3gp, .asf, .avi, .divx, .jpg, .m2ts, .mkv, .mp3, .mp4, .mpeg, .mpg, .mts, .tp, .trp, .ts, .vro, .webm, .wmv.

-Ethernet cables, Mac-to-HDMI, Mac-to-VGA, and Lightning-to-VGA adapters can be borrowed to use in the meeting rooms, depending on availability.
+Ethernet cables; HDMI cables; and Mac-to-HDMI, Mac-to-VGA, Lightning-to-VGA, and DisplayPort-to-HDMI adapters can be borrowed to use in the meeting rooms, depending on availability.
 We also have a limited number of whiteboards and dry erase markers for public use.
 To borrow items, you will need to leave your library card at the reference desk.

 Meeting Room 1 serves as an amateur recording studio for audio and video projects.
 The room offers a DSLR camera, microphones, and an iMac editing workstation.

 We have equipment that allows you to convert your analog media—VHS videocassettes, audiocassettes and vinyl records—to digital files.
 Reserve time with the equipment and bring your media, plus a laptop if possible, to the Info Commons at the scheduled time.
 Read instructions and tips in advance of your appointment.